Sebziel/gcp-terraform/Readme.md

 4. Create a GCP storage bucket as a base for storing jar's for tomcat server.
 5. Add a separate VM with petclinic app
     5.1 Get the JAR from storage and serve it externally
+6. Add monitoring of JVM and VM visible in influx, of the petclinic app with telegraf + joolokia.

 # GCP + Terraform training